MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 Microsoft Edge lets you print webpages, PDF files, or other content using devices and applications.
 When you print to a printer, application, or PDF, Microsoft Edge sends the commands and file information to the operating system of your device.
 The information is not sent to Microsoft.
 All data sent to the operating system of your device for printing is deleted immediately after printing is completed or canceled.
 To change your printing destination, go to `edge://settings/printing`.

-You may also print webpages and files to a PDF using Microsoft Print to PDF, which does not send any data about the file back to Microsoft.
+You can also print webpages and files to a PDF using Microsoft Print to PDF, which does not send any data about the file back to Microsoft.
 Any annotations made to the PDF file are saved locally to the file.

 <!-- ====================================================================== -->